Premenstrual breast changes

 - Avoid salt 1 to 2 weeks before your period starts.

-- Get vigorous exercise every day.
+- Get moderate to vigorous exercise every day.

 - Wear a well-fitting bra day and night to provide good breast support.